Financial information for self-funders choosing residential care

 We are lucky in Dorset to have some very good residential and nursing care homes.
 The Care Quality Commission (CQC) inspects each home and assesses the quality of care it provides.
-You can see reports for Dorset care homes on the CQC website https://cqc.org.uk Each care home is put into one of five bands.
+You can see reports for Dorset care homes on the CQC website.
+Each care home is put into one of five bands.
 Band 1 homes are the cheapest and Band 5 homes are the most expensive.

 If the Council has assessed your care needs and found that you are eligible for social care under the Care Act 2014, but your assets are above £23,250 then we call you a ‘self-funder’.
 That means you will be paying the whole bill for your residential care.
-One of the benefits of being a self-funder is that you have a wider choice of care home than you would have if the Council were paying the bills.
-Once you have chosen the home that’s right for you, you will probably want to stay there as long as you can by taking wise decisions and making your money last.
+One of the benefits of being a self-funder is that you have a wider choice of care home than you would have if the Council was paying the bills.
+Once you have chosen the home that’s right for you, you will probably want to stay there as long as you can by making wise decisions and making your money last.
 Dorset Council has written this leaflet to give you information to help you avoid some of the more common financial problems that self-funders experience in making their money last.

 Are you claiming all the welfare benefits you are entitled to?
 For example, Attendance allowance is payable to people in residential care who are over pension age if they need extra help with washing, dressing or eating, due to an illness or disability.
 Attendance Allowance is worth up to £89 a week from April 2020.
 It isn’t means-tested, you just need to meet certain criteria to qualify.

 Many people know about equity release schemes, but not so many people know about a ‘Deferred Payment Agreement’.
 This is a loan from the Council, secured on your home, that you can use to pay care home fees.
 It doesn’t work in the same way as a conventional loan.
 The Council doesn’t give you a fixed sum of money when you sign the Agreement, instead it pays an agreed part of your weekly care and support bill.
-The deferred part can last until your death, although many people choose to use it as a ‘bridging loan’ to give them flexibility to sell their home when the time is right for them.
+The deferred part can last until your death, although many people choose to use it as a ‘bridging loan’ to give them the flexibility to sell their home when the time is right for them.
 Other people choose to take up a Deferred Payment Agreement so that they can rent their property out to earn additional income.
 This scheme is only accessible to individuals who have had a care act assessment and are assessed to require 24hr care support.